By Kingfisher Visitor Guides

 Located in the Phoenix Park in the heart of Dublin city, Dublin Zoo is Ireland’s most popular family attraction, and welcomed over one million visitors last year.
 As one of the world’s oldest, yet popular zoos, the 28-hectare park in the heart of Dublin is home to some 400 animals in safe environment where education and conservation combine for an exciting and unforgettable experience.

 The Zoo is also a registered charity – your visit will help maintain Dublin Zoo to a high standard, improve the zoo and contribute to conservation programmes.

 Read more about Dublin

 Chester Zoo, Chester

 Daily talks by keepers, animals being fed, and children’s faces painted as lions or tigers are just some of the things you can expect.
-2018 marked the third year of the zoo’s £40m exotic Islands project, and it’s one of the attraction’s most popular features.
-You truly feel like you’re actually in the islands of the Philippines, Papua New Guinea, Bali, Sumatra, Sumba and Sulawesi as you get to explore the amazing tropical environments on your own unique wildlife expedition.
+Plus, you’re able to feel like you’re on the exotic islands of the Philippines and Sulawesi as you explore the amazing tropical environments of the Islands at Chester Zoo.